EU introduces AI strategy to build ‘ecosystem of trust’

 The proposals would lead to changes in the way data is collected and shared in an effort to level the playing field between European companies and competitors from the U.S. and China.
-The EC wants to prevent potential abuses while also building confidence in the technology among citizens in order to reap the benefits promised by the technology.
+The EC wants to prevent potential abuses while also building confidence among citizens in order to reap the benefits promised by the technology.

-In a series of announcements, EC leaders expressed a mix of optimism that AI could help tackle challenges such as climate change, mobility, and health care, along with determination not to let private tech companies dominate the data needed for development of these algorithms.
+In a series of announcements, EC leaders expressed optimism that AI could help tackle challenges such as climate change, mobility, and health care, along with determination not to let private tech companies influence regulation and dominate the data needed for development of these algorithms.

 “We want citizens to trust the new technology,” said Ursula von der Leyen, president of the European Commission.
 “Technology is always neutral.
 It depends on what we make with it.
 And therefore we want the application of these new technologies to deserve the trust of our citizens.
 This is why we are promoting a responsible human-centric approach to artificial intelligence.”